Spelling Books

 The National Pronouncing Speller by Richard G. Parker and J. Madison Watson.
 A masterpiece!
 I finally found their National First Reader: Primer of Word-Building.
 I am told that the Reader started with some sight-words and phony phonics, but I see no objectionable elements to this Speller.

 And Ear and Eye Spelling Book: A Book on Word Study for the Primary Grades by Albert R. Sabin (1904).
 This is an excellent spelling book for first through fourth grade.
 It would, also, serve well as a beginning phonics method.
-Here is The Progressive Speller (1907) by F. P Sever.
+It is also available from Sabin

 Hyde's Derivation of Words: with Exercises on Prefixes, Suffixes, and Stems (1896).
 An excellent work for advanced readers.